Lumineers® (ultra-thin porcelain veneers) pricing

 An insurance plan may cover veneers if placing them also provides some important non-cosmetic benefit.
 This might include correcting some type of dental health issue or the replacement of deteriorated veneers that now place a tooth at risk for dental disease.

 If your dentist thinks that your situation may qualify, they can fill out the needed insurance forms to petition your insurance provider on your behalf in hope of gaining pre-treatment authorization for performing the work.

 A veneered tooth.

 B) Why Lumineers® don’t usually cost less than conventional veneers.

-But this cost-savings is at least in part offset by the fact that their dental laboratory expenses for the veneers will likely be greater.
+But this cost-savings is at least in part offset by the fact that the dental laboratory bill for the Lumineers® will likely be greater.